 Step 1: Receive a Nursing Degree

-As with any nursing specialty, the first step to becoming a telemetry tech is earning a degree in nursing.
-You can earn your nursing degree either a two-year associate’s program or a four-year bachelor’s program.
+As with any nursing specialty, the first step to landing a telemetry nurse job is earning a degree in nursing.
+You can earn your nursing degree either a two-year associate’s nursing program or a four-year bachelor’s nursing program.
 Most nursing jobs only require an associate’s degree, though some may ask that you advance your education through an RN to BSN program and obtain a full bachelor’s of science in nursing degree.

 Step 2: Become a Registered Nurse

 Every nursing position will ask you to obtain a registered nurse certification.
-When you pass the National Council Licensing Examination for Registered Nursing, you will be qualified to begin a career in nursing.
+When you pass the National Council Licensing Examination for Registered Nursing, you will be qualified to begin your nursing career.